How to Migrate the App-V SQL Database to a Different SQL Server

 The following procedures describe in detail how to migrate the SQL database of the Microsoft Application Virtualization (App-V) Management Server to a different SQL Server.

-This procedure requires that the App-V server service is stopped and this will prevent end-users from using their applications.
+Important This procedure requires that the App-V server service is stopped and this will prevent end-users from using their applications.

 To back up the App-V SQL database

 Open the Services.msc program and stop the App-V Management Server service on all Management Servers that use the database to be migrated.

 On the computer where the App-V database is located, open SQL Server Management Studio.

 Expand the Databases node and locate the App-V database (default name is APPVIRT).

 Right-click the database and select Tasks and then select Back Up.

 Verify that Recovery model is set to SIMPLE and the Backup type is set to Full.
 Change the Backup set and Destination settings if it is necessary.